 Digitalization for the Sake of Flexibility

-So teachers just need more of free space to teach and not to deal with tons of documentation, reports, and other circles of Bureaucratic Hell.
-The humanity will benefit from having happy and relaxed teachers.
+So teachers just need more free space to teach and not to deal with tons of documentation, reports, and other circles of Bureaucratic Hell.
+Humanity will benefit from having happy and relaxed teachers.
 As for the students… Well, it’s trickier.

 The deal is always trickier with the students.
 It seems that recently, the planet itself started spinning faster.
 Everything is faster, everyone is in rush for something.
 Youth is in constant haste; it is afraid that if it stops even for a moment it will lose its time and opportunities.
 Action and activity have become the symbols of the era.
 That’s why some people don’t get along with the concept of traditional education so well.
 They perceive it as a waste of time.
 They consider that the real-life experience is considerably more valuable and tangible than the knowledge a college can provide.

 Therefore, education has to reintroduce itself to the world, to show that it’s able to keep up with the pace.
 Foremost, it has to demonstrate its flexibility so the students were not scared that a college will limit their freedom.
 The youth realizes all the possibilities technologies grant as well as the fact that some educational establishments often neglect these possibilities.

 Students may find it irritating and frustrating as they understand how much time a proper implementation of technologies can save.
 Even though people realize that the digitalization of education is an obvious step, a lot of establishments throughout the world are still lagging behind.
 And sometimes, they are ridiculously far behind.